 - Internal Homage: the Gatherers once recluited the Coal Tiger, an alternate T'Challa from an Expendable Alternate Universe.
 That is actually one of the names that Lee and Kirby considered when they were first creating the Black Panther.
 See here for a comparison between Kirby's design and the character seen in the adventure.

 - Love Dodecahedron: Where to begin?
 Quicksilver and Crystal were having a crisis, and on the verge of breaking up.
 Crystal likes the Black Knight, but Sersi also likes him, and is a lot more dominant.
-She even took it as far as to make him his "Gann Josin", her husband under Eternal laws, with a mind link (even if Dane had never accepted that, or even be asked).
+She even took it so far as to make him her "Gann Josin", her husband under Eternal laws, with a mind link (even if Dane had never accepted that, or even be asked).
 But Sersi is stalked by Proctor, a scorned Black Knight from an alternate reality dumped by his local Sersi and who kills all the Sersis of the multiverse.
 He works with the Gatherers, other Avengers rescued from alternate realities, and loves one of those, Magdalena.
 But Magdalena loves her fellow gatherer the Swordsman, who reminds her of her late husband, the Swordsman of her own reality (note that the Swordsman of the main reality is still dead amid all this).
-Hércules, famed womanizer, falls in real love with Taylor Madison, a shy girl who thinks that she's about to die and does not dare to get engaged.
+Hercules, famed womanizer, falls in real love with Taylor Madison, a shy girl who thinks that she's about to die and does not dare to get engaged.
 The Black Widow starts to have a crush on Captain America.
 If you thought that the Vision, turned into an emotionless machine, would be spared from all this, think again.
-First he is kidnapped and replaced by an alternate vision, who is a pervert that almost ruined Proctor's plans by trying to rape Crystal.
+First he is kidnapped and replaced by an alternate Vision, who is a pervert that almost ruined Proctor's plans by trying to rape Crystal.
 The real Vision gets back, but he's so confused by everyone's emotional crises that he wants to retrieve his lost emotions and be capable to love the Scarlet Witch again.
 Better than a Mexican telenovela, right?

 - Oh, Crap!: Cassandra, when the Avengers removed their shields, and were no longer invisible.

 - Pay Evil unto Evil: The skies were burning in Polemachus, and Anskar wanted to sacrifice a girl to appease the gods.
 Arkon and the Avengers got a delay in that: they have a day to fix the problem as best as they can, or else the girl will be sacrificed.
 The Avengers managed to fix the rings of the planet, but Anskar killed the girl anyway: the Avengers prevailed because the Gods allowed them to, and they must be appeased, they must have a sacrifice.
-And Sersi asked, why only one, and killed him right there.
+And Sersi asked, "why only one", and killed him right there.

-- Shotgun Wedding: The Eternals visited the Avengers, and Sersi told Ikaris not to threaten the Black Knight, because she wanted him to be her "Gann Josin".
-Meaning, her husband under Eternal laws, and that included a permanent telephatic link between both, so both shared the other's thoughts as in a single mind.
+- Shotgun Wedding: The Eternals visited the Avengers, and Sersi told Ikaris not to threaten the Black Knight, because she wanted him to be her "Gann Josin", meaning her husband under Eternal laws, and that included a permanent telephatic link between both, so both shared the other's thoughts as in a single mind.
 Angered by his discussion with the Avengers, Ikaris turned the Black Knight into Sersi's Gann Josin right away.
 And the Black Knight?
 Fine, thanks for asking.
 Nobody ever asked him if he wanted that, and he certainly didn't.

 - What the Hell, Hero?: Anskar killed a girl in Polemachus, as a human sacrifice, and Sersi killed him on the spot.
 The Avengers were horrified, and asked her why did she do that.
 Simple: she was an Avenger!